rebecafmatias/sales-mastery/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/url?sa=E&source=gmail&q=LICENSE) file for details.
+This project is open-source and available for personal and educational use.